DevTeam/Pure.DI/Pure.DI.UsageScenarios.Tests/README_TEMPLATE.md

 ### Aspect-oriented DI

-This framework has no special predefined attributes to support aspect-oriented auto wiring because a non-infrastructure code should not have references to this framework.
-But this code may contain these attributes by itself.
-And it is quite easy to use these attributes for aspect-oriented auto wiring, see the sample below.
+There is already a set of predefined attributes to support aspect-oriented autowiring such as _TypeAttribute_.
+But in addition, you can use your own attributes, see the sample below.

 ``` CSharp
 public void Run()